§The Demand — The Payment Sought After the Debt Was Discharged

 1. The tender was received.
 The $4,338.48 cashier’s check (#0084411044) was delivered by United States certified mail (tracking #9534914882764149935944) and signed for — and the owner’s own text, “Hanson has the check,” places the payment in his knowledge while the cure window was still open.

 2. The funds were retained.
-The payment was kept — never credited, never returned.
-One cannot hold a tenant’s payment and simultaneously hold, in good faith, that no payment was made.
+The payment was kept — neither credited nor returned.
+Holding a tenant’s payment is difficult to reconcile with a good-faith belief that no payment was made.

 3. The knowledge was present at court.
-On the day of the proceeding, the funds were still retained in the account, and that retention was known.
-A representation of nonpayment made with the payment in hand cannot rest on good-faith ignorance — ignorance is the one thing the retention rules out.
+On the day of the proceeding the funds were still retained, and that retention was known — a fact bearing on whether a representation of non-payment can rest on good-faith ignorance.

-The point is made sharper by the sophistication of the parties: the rules that the acceptance and retention of a late payment carry their own consequences, and that a notice may demand only rent lawfully owed, are rules these parties themselves publish and hold out as their expertise.
-Knowledge of the rule is not in question.
-With good faith foreclosed, § 518’s wrongfulness and intent are established by the documents, and the demand becomes what the statute names.
+The point is sharpened by the sophistication of the parties: that the acceptance and retention of a payment carry consequences, and that a notice may demand only rent lawfully owed, are rules these parties themselves publish and hold out as their expertise.
+For practitioners with the licensure and experience reflected in this record, knowledge of that framework is a fair inference.
+On this record, the § 518 question of wrongfulness and intent is the one presented for review.
+No finding has been made.

 IV